fsanzeni/standalone-sequencer/README.md

 As mentioned above, ths repo contains three PCBs:

 ![16 steps pcb](hardware/16-steps/3d-models/silkscreen-top.png "The keyboard PCB, with 16 steps and seven function buttons, all using Cherry MX keyswitches")
+_The keyboard PCB, with 16 steps and seven function buttons, all using Cherry MX keyswitches_

 ![DAC and Jacks pcb](hardware/jacks-n-dac/3d-models/silkscreen-top.png "The DAC, opamp and IO board.
 I am using DIP packages for the two main ICs just because I had them laying around.
 The conversion to SMD packages is trivial - and there's plenty of space on the board!")
+_The DAC, opamp and IO board.
+I am using DIP packages for the two main ICs just because I had them laying around.
+The conversion to SMD packages is trivial - and there's plenty of space on the board!_

 ![7 Segment pcb](hardware/7-segment/3d-models/silkscreen-top.png "The 7 segment driver pcb.
 I'm using a three-digit unit, 0.56" tall.
 Everything is driven by a 74HC595 to reduce the pins needed for interfacing with a microcontroller.")
+_The 7 segment driver pcb.
+I'm using a three-digit unit, 0.56" tall.
+Everything is driven by a 74HC595 to reduce the pins needed for interfacing with a microcontroller._

 You will notice the glaring omission of a microcontroller from this setup.
 I am using the venerable Arduino MEGA as the brains of the operation, so that I have enough pins not to worry about faffing around with multiplexers and the like.